-- 8.8 The total planned CIP investment is €1,802.7 million and the IT capital project envelope is €78.6million.
-This amounts to 4.36% of the total investment programme at Dublin which would be reasonable and possibly a little low in comparison to other airport capital projects. - 8.9 The most recent information we have for comparison is London Heathrow Terminal 2 (Queens building). - 8.10 The table suggests that Dublin's IT capex proposals, as a percentage of overall capex, are lower than the Heathrow capex.
-Although we would again note that, in the case of Dublin Airport, this figure considers only the core IT capex envelope and not the IT elements within other projects.
+- 8.10 The total planned CIP investment is €1,802.7 million and the IT capital project envelope is €78.6million.
+This amounts to 4.36% of the total investment programme at Dublin which would be very reasonable and possibly a little low in comparison to other airport capital projects. - 8.11 The most recent information we have for comparison is London Heathrow Terminal 2 (Queens building). - 8.12 The table suggests that Dublin's IT capex proposals, as a percentage of overall capex, are lower than the Heathrow capex.